cagrigsby/ARMincursore/README.md

 ## Future Features
 - Generally increasing auto reconnaissance based on discovered services.

-## Incursore in the wild
+## ARMincursore in the wild
-Thanks to everyone for spending some times trying, using, and enhancing Incursore <3:
+Thanks to everyone for spending some times trying, using, and enhancing ARMincursore <3:
 #### Xerosec on his YouTube video
 [![xerosec on his YouTube video](https://img.youtube.com/vi/4CKey4l490c/0.jpg)](https://www.youtube.com/watch?v=4CKey4l490c)

 ## Disclaimer
-I am not responsible for any damages (tangible or intangible) resulting from the use of *incursore*.
+I am not responsible for any damages (tangible or intangible) resulting from the use of *ARMincursore*.
 You must have the permissions to use it.

 Stay safe.